The easiest way to create a bull call spread position is to select “Bull Call Spread” in the strategy selection dropdown box in cell E6.

 The long call with be our leg 1 (row 9) and the short call leg 2 (row 10).
 Legs 3 and 4 are unused; their instrument types should be set to None (D11, D12).

-The position sizes of the long (C9) and short (C10) call option should be the same, only with opposite signs (+3 contracts for leg 1 and -3 contract for leg 2).
+The position sizes of the long (C9) and short (C10) call option should be the same, only with opposite signs (+3 contracts for leg 1 and -3 contracts for leg 2).

 The strikes are entered in cells E9 (lower strike for the long call option) and E10 (higher strike for the short call).